Iddingsite/DiffusionGarnet.jl/README.md

 println("...Done!")
 ```

-Here is the resulting gif obtained:
+Here is the gif obtained:

 ![1D diffusion profil of a garnet](docs/src/assets/img/Grt_1D.gif)